lyteword/chspurgeon-tod/volume-4/psalm-84.md

 **Verse 9.**

-1\.What God is to us.
+1\.
+What God is to us.

-2\.What we would have him look at.
+2\.
+What we would have him look at.

-3\.Where we would be: hidden behind the shield—seen in the person of Christ.
+3\.
+Where we would be: hidden behind the shield—seen in the person of Christ.

 **Verse 10.** Here is,

-1\.A comparison of Places. *A day in thy courts,* etc. How much more a day in heaven!
+1\.
+A comparison of Places. *A day in thy courts,* etc. How much more a day in heaven!
 What, then, must an eternity in heaven be!

-2\.A comparison of Persons. *I would rather be a doorkeeper*, etc. Better be the least in the Church than the greatest in the world.
-If "better reign in hell than serve in heaven" was Satan's first thought after he fell, it was the first thought only. *G.R.*
+2\.
+A comparison of Persons. *I would rather be a doorkeeper*, etc. Better be the least in the Church than the greatest in the world.
+If "better reign in hell than serve in heaven" was Satan's first thought after he fell, it was the first thought only. *G. R.*

 **Verse 10.**

-1\.Days in God's courts.
+1\.
+Days in God's courts.
 Days of hearing, of repenting, of believing, of adoration, of communion, of revival, etc.

-2\.Their preciousness.
+2\.
+Their preciousness.
 Better than a thousand days of victory, of pleasure, of money making, of harvest, of discussion, of travelling amid beauties of nature.

-3\.Reasons for this preciousness.
+3\.
+Reasons for this preciousness.
 They are more pleasurable, more profitable now, and more preparatory for the future and for heaven.
 The employment, the society, the enjoyment, the result, etc., are all better.

 **Verse 11.**

-1\.What God is to his people. *A sun and shield.*
+1\.
+What God is to his people. *A sun and shield.*

 (a) The source of all good;

 (b) a defence from all evil.

-2\.What he gives.
+2\.
+What he gives.

 (a) Grace here;

 (b) glory hereafter.

-3\.What he withholds.
+3\.
+What he withholds.
 All that is not good.
 If he withholds health or wealth, or his own smiles from us, it is because they are not good for us at that particular time. *G. R.*

 **Verse 12.**

-1\.The one thing that makes man blessed.
+1\.
+The one thing that makes man blessed.
 Trust in God.
 Blessed, etc.

 (a) For all things;